-Purpose: in order to facilitate the writing of a thesis it is essential that adequate groundwork be done in preparing to write the thesis.
-An adequate amount of time spent in thinking through the thesis proposal will make the actual writing much easier and avoid wasting large amounts of time and effort on directions which do not directly contribute to the final version.
+Purpose: in order to facilitate the writing of a thesis it is essential that adequate groundwork be done in advance.
+The time spent thinking through the thesis proposal will make the actual writing much easier, and will avoid wasting time and effort on directions that do not directly contribute to the final version.
 Hence the IBS has adopted the following guidelines for preparing the thesis proposal.
 A complete thesis proposal document is to be prepared in consultation with the committee chair prior to the forming of your thesis committee (consult GTU M.A.
 Handbook for information and forms related to forming your committee).
 The proposal should be at most five double spaced pages, not counting bibliography, and be organized under the following topics:

-1. scope and nature of the thesis: define what the project is about, the field in which it is located, background of the topic, and what is not be included in the study.
-2. thesis statement: in one or two sentences state what the work will attempt to demonstrate or accomplish.
-3. methodology: explaing the theoretical frameworks and specific methods that will be used for research and analysis.
+1. scope and nature of the thesis: define what the project is about, the field in which it is leated, back-ground of the topic, and what is not be included in the study,

+2. thesis: in one or two sentences state what the work will attempt to demonstrate or accomplish,

+3. methodology: explain the theoretical frameworks and specific methods that will be used for research and analysis.